A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Passive flows with constant velocity and pressure

 and this is only possible if $\cos(2\omega\pi)=0$ and $\sin(2\omega\pi)c_i=0$, which implies $\omega=\pm\frac{1}{4}$ and $c_i=0$.
 Hence, there are only three possibilities for $\omega = 0, \pm\frac{1}{4}, \pm \frac{1}{2}$ that are consistent with \eqref{eq:Q-constraint}, of which OR solutions are only compatible with $\omega = \pm \frac{1}{4}$. \end{proof}

 In what follows, we consider the solution profiles, $(s,\theta)$ of \eqref{eq:s-no-flow} and \eqref{eq:theta-no-flow}, from which we can construct a solution of the system \eqref{eq:Q-EL-eqnts}, using the definitions \eqref{eq:Q-components}.
-The first proposition below is adapted from results in \cite{majumdar-2010-article}, although some additional work is needed to deal with the positivity of $s$.
-The proof is given in the supplementary material.
+The first proposition below is adapted from \cite{majumdar-2010-article}, although some additional work is needed to deal with the positivity of $s$; see the supplementary material.